efskap/sefr/readme.md

 Clone it, install [the Rust toolchain](https://rustup.rs/), and run `cargo run` in the directory.

+## config

+Generates a TOML file in the the config dir provided by the [directories crate](https://crates.io/crates/directories) (the usual ones, e.g. ~/.config/sefr/config.toml on linux).
+Should be pretty straightforward to add new search engines but sorry if I break the format between development versions.

 ## progress

 Currently messy but it's working.